Population history of China: Great Leap Forward: 1958–1961

-Chinese Diaspora
+Chinese diaspora

 Chinese emigration first occurred thousands of years ago.
 The mass emigration that occurred from the 19th century to 1949 was caused mainly by wars and starvation in mainland China, as well as political corruption.
 Most migrants were illiterate or poorly educated peasants, called by the now-recognized racial slur coolies (Chinese: 苦力, literally "hard labor"), who migrated to developing countries in need of labor, such as the Americas, Australia, South Africa, Southeast Asia, Malaya and other places.

 In 2009, there were 40-45 million overseas Chinese.
 They lived in 180 countries; 75% lived in Southeast Asia, and 19% in the United States.

-In 2011, 73.3% of overseas Chinese lived in 35 Asia countries, and 18.6% in 40 countries of the Americas.
+In 2011, 73.3% of overseas Chinese lived in 35 Asian countries, and 18.6% in 40 countries of the Americas.

-One-Child policy
+One-child policy

 From 1980 to 2015, the government of China permitted the great majority of families to have only one child.
-The ongoing Cultural Revolution and the strain it placed on the nation were large factors.
 During this time, the birth rate dropped from nearly 6 children per woman to just under 3.
 (The colloquial term "births per woman" is usually formalized as the Total Fertility Rate (TFR), a technical term in demographic analysis meaning the average number of children that would be born to a woman over her lifetime if she were to experience the exact current age-specific fertility rates through her lifetime.)

 As China's youngest generation (born under the one-child policy) came of age for formation of the next generation, a single child would be left with having to provide support for their two parents and four grandparents.
 By 2014 families could have two children if one of the parents is an only child.

 The policy was supposedly voluntary.
 It was more strongly enforced in urban areas, where housing was in very short supply.
 Policies included free contraceptives, financial and employment incentives, economic penalties, and sometimes forced abortions and sterilizations.